kyalala15/sha1/README.md

 Using the RTL generated from synthesizing the HLS code, a component was created.
 This component was used in the overlay designed in Vivado with the name sha1_0.
 The sha1_0 block was connected to the AXI direct memory access (DMA) block which allowed for the data transfer within the design.
 This block design is shown in Figure 4.
 After generating a HDL wrapper for the block design, the bitstream was generated.
 Using the .bit and .hwh files, this overlay was instantiated in a Jupyter Notebook.
 Using an input and output buffer, the input ASCII values are fed into the input AXI stream.
 The five output hash values are extracted from the output AXI stream and are concatenated together.
 The output hash was then compared to the hash produced by an online SHA-1 hash generator to validate the design.

 ## Comparing Input Sizes
 By changing the preprocessor directive that defines the input size of the message in the HLS code, different input sizes performance metrics were recorded after synthesizing the design in Vitis.
 The area was calculated using the following equation: Area = Max(FF,LUT) + 100 * BRAM.
+These measurements were recorded in Table 1 and plotted in Figure 1.

 | Input Size | Latency (μs) | FF | LUT | BRAM | Area |
 | :---: | :---: | :---: | :---: | :---: | :---: |